 Prob 140 has always had outstandingly dedicated and creative staff teams.
 Apart from those mentioned above, the initial offerings were fortunate to have the contributions of Priyanka Bhoj, Arvind Iyengar, Serena Jiang, Tara Mirmira, Xinyi Ren, and Henry Zhu.

 The original course logo by Biyonka Liang was the winning entry in a competition among students and staff in the pilot offering.
 Though formally Stat 140, the course was called Prob 140 as in Biyonka’s logo.

 In Spring 2021 the course officially became Data 140 and took its rightful place in the sequence Data 8, 100, 140, and 102.
-The logo on the Spring 2021 homepage is by the inimitable Ryan Roggenkemper, designer of some memorable staff swag.
+The logo on the current homepage is by the inimitable Ryan Roggenkemper, designer of some memorable staff swag.
 It shows, perhaps too explicitly, the change from Prob to Data.

 We look forward to a new Data 140 course logo being designed by our creative students and staff.
 Thank you!